antosatko/Ruda/docs/docs/tutorial/constants.md

 # Constants

+> ⚠️ Under development ⚠️: Constat values are a lot more complex than it may seem and require special care during development.
+This feature will be available in future versions.

 Constants are values that cannot be changed.
 They are declared using the `const` keyword.

 Unlike variables, constants must be assigned a value when they are declared.
 And they can be Accessed anywhere if imported.